dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/10_Groups.md

 Definition (p-groups)
 : If $\abs{G} = p^k$, then $G$ is a **p-group.**

-**Facts about p-groups:**

-- Every normal subgroup is contained in the center

 - Normalizers grow

-- Every maximal is normal

-- Every maximal has index $p$

-- p-groups are *nilpotent*

-- p-groups are *solvable*

 **Facts about other special order groups:**